D-Jeffrey/Embroidery-File-Organize/README.md

 `CleanCollection` will clean up files regardless of filename case if you run it, (it will prompt before deleting them).   **Use this option carefully, it is one of the few options that will remove files that it did not nessarily create.**

 ### Other good to knows
 They also make the Explorer Plug-in which appears as a right click in File Explorer.  (**Great**, so obviously they have not tried this out in Windows 11, because W11 hides that in the classic functionality.)
 This is [MySewnet Embroidery Software](https://softwarehelp.mysewnet.com/MSW/140/Configure/#t=Topics%2FUsing_the_Explorer_Plugin.htm)  Be aware that if you keep your repository in OneDrive the rendering of the pattern as an Icon does not work as of Apr 2024.
-It appears that v1.5 is the current version (as of Mar 2024): https://www.mysewnet.com/en-us/embroidery/download-software.
+It appears that v1.5 is the current version (as of Dec 2024): https://www.mysewnet.com/en-us/embroidery/download-software.
+Look for the the Download Explorer-Plug-In link.

 # Issues/Future
 - If is processed as a group of separate zip files which have the same file in different patterns, it will choose a different preferred type than desired
 - does not support onedirectory deep switch yet
 - does not warn if cloud will exceed limits with the latest push
-- need more refactoring
+- needs more refactoring
-- some interactive setup options should have other choices before deciding.
-- Cloud push is depend on unique files names.
+- Cloud push is dependant on unique files names.
+MAJOR BUG
 - Should set the File Explorer Folder View when a new folder is created if the add-in in place to Large or Huge Icon view
-- Need to work on Duplicate files of the same name by different file types
 - refactoring to use class to address some issues above

 # Releases
+### 0.8.1
+- GUI Refinements, USB state detection
+- Fixed Clean Collection and Sync
+- Add buttons Clean up, Log, Config
 ### 0.8.0
 - GUI Interface
 - Add space available check to Sync to USB